EDavies2020/LadeezGolf-MS4/TESTING.md

 # Errors/Warnings CSS <a name="css"></a>

-* number missing unit - Resolved
+* number missing unit - Resolved by adding px to number
-* pm changed to px - Resolved
+* pm not recognised - Resolved by changing typo to px
-* solis changed to solid - Resolved
+* solis not recognised - Resolved by changing typo to solid

 [Back to Testing](TESTING.md)